apjanke/octave-testify/README.md

 Testify does _not_ implement [Matlab's unit test framework](https://www.mathworks.com/help/matlab/matlab-unit-test-framework.html), or attempt to be compatible with it.
 This is just a “richer” way of doing Octave's current BIST tests, using its existing data model.

-If you _are_ interested in seeing a clone of xUnit or Matlab's unit test framework, go [add a comment on Issue #5](https://github.com/apjanke/octave-testify/issues/5) to indicate your interest.
+If you _are_ interested in seeing a clone of xUnit or Matlab’s unit test framework, go [add a comment on Issue #5](https://github.com/apjanke/octave-testify/issues/5) to indicate your interest.
 If enough people want it, I’ll try to make it happen.

 ## Installation and usage

 ### Quick start

-To get started using or testing this project, install it using Octave's `pkg` function:
+To get started using or testing this project, install it using Octave’s `pkg` function:

 ```
 pkg install https://github.com/apjanke/octave-testify/releases/download/v0.1.0/testify-0.1.0.tar.gz